jaakkopasanen/AutoEq/README.md

 oratory1990 measurements have been done on Gras 43AG and 43AC couples, the same which were used to develop Harman target responses by Olive et al. and therefore use Harman target responses for the equalization targets.
 These results are recommended over all other measurements because of this reason.
-Harman target datas are in the `compensation` folder.
+Harman target data is in the `compensation` folder.

 Innerfidelity and Headphone.com measured headphones have [SBAF-Serious target](https://www.superbestaudiofriends.org/index.php?threads/innerfidelity-fr-target.5560/) only.
 This is a modified version of Innerfidelity target curve produced by Serious user on Super Best Audio Friends forum.
-This curve doesn't have the glaring problems but is quite well balanced overall.
+This curve doesn't have any glaring problems and is quite well balanced overall.
 Curve was turned into a compensation for raw microphone data and tilted 0.2 dB / octave brighter.
 Innerfidelity measurements are recommended over Headphone.com measurements because SBAF-Serious target was developed for Innerfidelity.
 SBAF-Serious curve was modified to be suitable for Headphone.com measurements by [calibrating](https://github.com/jaakkopasanen/AutoEq#calibration) it.
 CSV data files for Innerfidelity and Headphone.com are at `innerfidelity/resources/innerfidelity_compensation_sbaf-serious.csv` and `headphonecom/resources/headphonecom_compensation_sbaf-serious.csv`, respectively.

+**TODO: Rtings target curves**

 This project also has other compensation curves which have not been used for pre-processed results for simplicity.